 The most popular model has earned it’s position on the whole because of price, so that’s where we’ll start.
 The AA branded AA5007 (previously referred to as the model number RCP – C43L) tyre inflator is the cheapest in the range (unless others are steeply discounted – check prices to be sure using the blue buttons on this page).

 As you would expect at such a low price point, this is very much the basic unit.
 In general it’s worth spending a little more as this is a safety device after all, more on why in a moment.

 This model will handle pressures up to 80PSI, plenty for most cars on the UK roads, but offers an analogue pressure dial.
 Most motorists will find a digital display easier to use at a glance, which is the main reason we advise spending a little more.
 A step up to the AA5502 (next down the page) will give you that convenience in ease of use.

 Don’t get us wrong, it’s far better to have the RCP C43L than no pump at all on board in your car, the unit is easy to use, with a three metre power cable to plug into your vehicles power outlet being long enough to reach each wheel for almost all cars.

 The air hose is short compared to a lot of other models, the lottery of where the valve is on the wheel when you stop means that if its on the top, you’ll have the body of the unit dangling from the hose in mid air if you don’t hold it which is probably not advisable if you want it to last.

-For these reasons, if you can afford to do so, check out the RCP-B31A next for a much more robust and easy to use solution, otherwise, here’s the link to check out the current price of the basic model:
+For these reasons, if you can afford to do so, check out the RCP-B31A next for a much more robust and easy to use solution, otherwise, check out the current price of the basic model.